Altinn/altinn-studio/.github/ISSUE_TEMPLATE/epic.md

 Lorem ipsum

 ## Dependencies
 > Specify any dependencies by clicking "add dependency" below.
+> NB!
+Dependencies can only be added and are only visible when the issue is viewed through Zenhub.